Sande881/Bandgap-Reference-Architecture/README.md

 An Analog-to-Digital Converter (ADC) is dependent upon the accuracy of it's reference voltage.
 A shift in temperature, or process, affects the reference voltage, resulting in the decrease of precision in the ADC.
 This project hopes to achieve the creation of a Bandgap Reference Circuit that will reasonably resist this shift and provide a constant refernce voltage.

 ### 1.2) Objectives
 This BGR shall Utilize parasitic vertical BJTs to sum Proportional-to-Absolute-Temperature (PTAT) and Complementary-to-Absolute-Temperature (CTAT) current profiles to produce a stable nominal output of ≈ 1.2V.
-It will implement an active startup network to guarantee state transition out of the degenerate zero-current operating point upon supply power-up, and wide-swing cascode current mirrors to translate and distribute precise bias currents across external system loads.
+It will implement an active startup network to guarantee state transition out of the zero-current operating point upon supply power-up, and wide-swing cascode current mirrors to translate and distribute precise bias currents across external system loads.

 ### 1.3) Key Features